 Rapino further points out in an interview with CNBC’s Jim Cramer, Live Nation Entertainment CEO: The Experience Economy, that Ticketmaster has basically become an experience platform, connecting consumers to the experiences they want to attend, creating those memories that will last a lifetime.

 Are you staging a live experience that create memories within your customers?
 Ones that will last a lifetime??

-If not, there’s a simple word for the value you provide: forgettable.
+If not, there’s a simple word for the value and experience you provide: forgettable.